Press Release: GLMCC & Birmingham Mosques Join Call to Save LivesAssima Alam

 Convalescent Plasma is the antibody-rich part of the blood of someone who have recovered from

 an infection.
-Plasma from patients that have recovered from Covid-19 has been used in trials to
+Plasma from patients that have recovered from the virus has been used in trials to

 treat other Covid-19 patients and has shown promising results.
 Ahmed Bhayat from Handsworth